Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Introduction

-(3) \emph{$\M$ is a disjoint union of uncountably many 1-dimensional solenoidal manifolds (possibly reduced to closed horocyclic orbits) that are minimal sets of the horocycle flow for $\X$.}
+(3) $\M$ is a disjoint union of uncountably many 1-dimensional solenoidal manifolds (possibly reduced to closed horocyclic orbits) that are minimal sets of the horocycle flow on $\Y$. \end{theorem}

-The remainder of this section will be devoted to providing examples of McCord solenoidal surfaces that satisfy each of these conditions.
-However, the regularity of the covering maps involved in the inverse limits is not necessary to prove this result, which will remain valid for any inverse limit of coverings.
+The remainder of Section~\ref{Sminimalsets} will be devoted to providing examples of McCord solenoidal surfaces that satisfy each of these conditions.
+Note that the regu\-larity of the covering maps involved in the inverse limits is not necessary to prove this result, which will remain valid for any inverse limit of coverings.

 In Section~\ref{Slargeperiods}, we will study the behaviour of minimal sets $\M$ of the horocycle flow in $\Y = T^1 \X$ that project over closed orbits in $T^1 S$ associated to horocycles with small and large period.
-In the first case, taking horocycles with smaller and smaller period, Theorem~\ref{thm:convergence_in_Hausdorff_distance} will show that, \emph{for positive times, the minimal sets $g_t(\M)$ converge (in the Hausdorff distance) to a cuspidal end of $\Y$.} From the tower of coverings defining the inverse limit, we directly construct a compactification $\widehat{\Y}$ of $\Y$.
-It will be homeomorphic to the end compactification of $\Y$, and we will call \emph{cuspidal ends} to the boundary points in $\widehat{\Y} - \Y$.
-Taking horocycles of increasingly larger period and assuming that $\X$ is McCord, Theorem~\ref{thm:convergence_in_Hausdorff_distance} can be interpreted as a topological version of Sarnak's theorem for solenoidal surfaces.
-More precisely, \emph{for negative times, the minimal sets $g_t(\M)$ converge (in the Hausdorff distance) to the whole of $\widehat{\Y}$.}
+Under the hypotheses of previous theorems, from the tower of coverings defining the inverse limit, we directly construct a compactification $\widehat{\Y}$ of $\Y$.
+It will be homeomorphic to the end compactification of $\Y$, and we will call \emph{cuspidal ends} the boundary points in $\widehat{\Y} - \Y$.

+Our last theorem is proved under the additional assumption that the solenoidal manifold $\Y$ --equivalently, the solenoidal surface $\X$-- is McCord.
+In this setting, we will see that if we take horocycles with smaller and smaller period for positive times, the minimal sets $g_t(\M)$ converge (in the Hausdorff distance) to a cuspidal end of $\Y$.
+Taking horocycles of increasingly larger period, we will obtain the following topological version of Sarnak's theorem for solenoidal surfaces:

+\begin{theorem} Let $\X$ be a McCord hyperbolic solenoidal surface of finite type.
+Let $\widehat{\Y}$ be the end compactification of its unit tangent bundle $\Y=T^1\X$.
+If $\M$ is a minimal set of the horocycle flow on $\Y$, then